 Many people who want to lose weight avoid eating chocolate or drinking cocoa.
 This is not necessarily a good idea.

 Although chocolate and cocoa provide a shed load of calories, studies consistently show that people who drink cocoa or eat chocolate do not have a higher weight or Body Mass Index than those who do not.
 In fact, it seems that people who consume cocoa or chocolate frequently have a lower body mass index even though chocolate intakes is linked to consuming more calories overall.
-These findings are not affected by activity level or other obvious confounding factors.

 In a study involving around a thousand healthy adults, those who ate the most chocolate had a greater intake of calories over all, yet had a lower Body Mass Index at all ages and for both men and women.
 The level of exercise taken did not change these results.